AirgoAtlasAI/atlasai/README.md

 ### Key Takeaway

-Having being proven precise over various Fiber Reinforced Thermoplastics grades and validated over existing Fiber Reinforced Thermoplastic components, ATLAS-AI empower engineers with more efficient and accurate simulations, along with (i) lighter models, (ii) quicker run-time, and (iii) increased reliability in simulation results.
+ATLAS-AI has demonstrated its precision across numerous Fiber Reinforced Thermoplastics grades and has been validated on existing components made from these materials.
+This empowers engineers with more efficient and accurate simulations, resulting in (i) lighter models, (ii) quicker run-time, and (iii) increased reliability in simulation results.

 ## About us
 AirGo develops innovative lightweight technologies for demanding applications in various industries. https://www.airgodesign.com/company